 When shoppers fish for home decor, Pier 1 wants to be sure they catch something.
-The company sells about 4,000 items (imported from more than 50 countries) through some 1,045 Pier 1 Imports stores in the US and Canada.
-Stores offer a wide selection of indoor and outdoor furniture, lamps, vases, baskets, ceramics, dinnerware, candles, and other decorative accessories.
-Customers can also reserve items on Pier 1's website and pick them up in stores.
-In addition, the company supplies merchandise to about 40 stores in Mexico owned by Grupo Sanborns.
-In a bid to boost profits, the retailer has been closing underperforming stores, slashing spending, and refining its product assortment.
+The company sells more than 6,000 items (imported from more than 50 countries) through more than 1,050 Pier 1 Imports stores across North America.
+Its stores offer a wide selection of indoor and outdoor furniture, lamps, vases, baskets, ceramics, dinnerware, candles, and other decorative accessories.
+Pier 1 To-Go allows shoppers to order and reserve items online for pick up and payment in its stores.
+In addition, the company supplies merchandise to about 45 stores in Mexico owned by Grupo Sanborns.
+In a bid to boost profits, Pier 1 has shuttered more than 200 stores, slashed spending, and refined its merchandise assortment.

 Pier 1 Imports operates about 970 stores in 49 US states and another 81 locations across Canada.
 The company supplies merchandise and licenses its name to in-store departments at 47 Sears stores in Mexico and one in El Salvador.